aws-cloudformation/cloudformation-template-schema/README.md

-## AWS Cloudformation Template Schema
+## AWS CloudFormation Template Schema

 The CloudFormation template schema is intended to improve the authoring experience for our customers.
 It is a simple code process which converts our existing Resource Specifications files into a